gradel/django-generic-bookmarks/doc/handlers.rst

 Initially the handler is responsable of producing a valid bookmark *key*.

 The key is an arbitrary string representing the type of bookmark we are saving.
-For example, users can like an article or hate it, or maybe they want be notified on comments of that article.
-Theese are differend types of bookmarks and can be expressed using different keys (e.g.: 'likes', 'hates', 'comments').
+For example, users can like an article or hate it, or maybe they want to be notified on comments of that article.
+Theese are different types of bookmarks and can be expressed using different keys
+(e.g.: ``likes``, ``hates``, ``comments``).

 The two methods called to handle keys are: